xrelkd/clipcat/README.md

 timeout_ms = 2000
 # Define the length of a long plaintext,
 # if the length of a plaintext is >= `long_plaintext_length`,
-# desktop notification will be emitted.
+# desktop notification is emitted.
-# If this value is 0, no desktop desktop notification will be emitted when fetched a long plaintext.
+# If this value is 0, no desktop desktop notification is emitted when fetched a long plaintext.
 long_plaintext_length = 2000

 # Snippets, only UTF-8 text is supported.
 [[snippets]]
 [snippets.Directory]
-# Name of snippet
+# Name of snippet.
 name = "my-snippets"
 # File path to the directory containing snippets.
 path = "/home/user/snippets"